sqlalchemy-filterset/sqlalchemy-filterset/docs/contributing.md

 ### Pull Requests
 Unless the pull request is a simple bugfix, please try to create an issue before starting on the implementation of your pull request.
 This ensures that the potential feature is in alignment with project goals.
-This also allows for feedback on the feature and potential help on where to start implementation wise.
+This also allows for feedback on the feature and potential help on where to start implementation wisely.

 ## Development
 ### Install dependencies